Ever since the opposing party concept in democracy was

 Work environment and people

 Three associates- very friendly and helped me with a few college assignments too!
+Wish I always be that lucky!

 Work environment was respectful, pious, learning and people are extremely dedicated to work!
+MN Krishnamani Sir’s place is extremely nice and the people involving and cooperative.

 Best things

+Watching Sir counseling clients!
+Also, a Supreme Court Senior Lawyer is generally involved in social change.
 I got to attend one such event chaired by Sir and attended by Mr. Soli Sorabjee and Mr. Mukul Rohtagi

 There was good food to follow and staff ensured we ate well and reached safely.